truust-io/docs.truust.io/content/payment-flows.md

 ### 4. Order is validated.

-At this moment, the money will be held and waiting for release. **This action is not automatic** and you are responsible to trigger the validation, depending on your bussines rules.
+At this moment, the money will be held and waiting for release. **This action is not automatic and you are responsible to trigger the validation**, depending on your bussines rules.
 Use [our API](/developers) to complete this action or use our Dashboard [Order Actions](/dashboard#orderactions).

 The status at this moment shall be `PENDING_RELEASE`.